LarkspurCA/androidweardocs/examples.rst

 Try Recipe Assistant
 ^^^^^^^^^^^^^^^^^^^^^

 The Recipe Assistant app is an example of a fully-functional Android application that extends it capabilities to a wearable device.
-On the Android device, you can scroll through the full recipe and steps.
+On the handheld device, you can scroll through the full recipe and steps.
 On the wearable device you view the recipe steps one at a time on separate pages.

 The app starts on the mobile device with three recipes from which to choose.
 Select the first one and you get the guacamole recipe.